kosl/ihipp-examples/docs/week2.md

 [Jupyter notebook: Worksharing constructs](/OpenMP/Worksharing-Constructs.ipynb)

-## 2.2 Synchronization
+## 2.3 Synchronization

-Sometimes in parallel programming, when dealing with multiple threads running in parallel, we want to pause the execution of threads andinstead run only one thread at the time.
+Sometimes in parallel programming, when dealing with multiple threads running in parallel, we want to pause the execution of threads and instead run only one thread at the time.
 This is achieved with a so called 'barriers'.
 Synchronization can be acheived through two ways i.e through an Implicit barrier or an Explicit barrier.

 - Implicit barrier
 We have already seen the use of an implicit barrier in the previous two examples.
 It is a barrier for beginning and end of parallel constructs, as well as all other control constructs.
 In C++ this is acheived with curly brackets.
 As we saw in the previous examples, the '{' is the implicit barrier where we specify the entry into parallel region and the last '}' is basically the implicit barrier that specifies the end of the parallel construct and denotes moving to the